 The method estimates a discarding rate comparable to empirical estimates.
 The model overestimated discards in 1976.
-However, the method did give high values during years where discarding was high and so may be useful for making qualitative estimates of discarding.
+However, the method did give high values during years where discarding was high and so may be useful to make a qualitative estimate of discarding.
 If the estimates calculated here are any indication, discarding is severe and on-going in this fishery.